-Other variables that indicate the survey appropriately reflects stakeholders in the Commonwealth include the findings that 55.5% of all respondents self-reported being HIV positive, that 50.6% reporting being in HIV care, and that 65% identified as lesbian, gay, bisexual, transgender, and queer (LGBTQ) (with 52.3% of respondents overall identified as being gay).
-The survey captured whether respondents identified with or worked among eight of the highest risk categories for HIV infection or those in need of HIV care services: persons living with HIV (PLWH); individuals at risk through unsafe injection drug use (IDU); people who are experiencing or have experienced homelessness; people involved in HIV prevention and/or care in minority communities; people with disabilities (including age-related); individuals at risk through unsafe sex (including sex work); people experiencing or who have experienced incarceration; men who have sex with men.
-Responses to this question were distributed robustly among all groups; out of 722 responses to the question, all categories fell between the range of 'individuals at risk through unsafe injection drug use' at 7% and 'PLWH' at 23.5%.
+Other variables that indicate the survey appropriately reflects stakeholders in the commonwealth include the findings that 55.5 percent of all respondents self-reported being HIV positive, that 50.6 percent reporting being in HIV care, and that 65 percent identified as lesbian, gay, bisexual, transgender, and queer (LGBTQ) (with 52.3 percent of respondents overall identified as being gay).
+The survey captured whether respondents identified with or worked among eight of the highest risk categories for HIV infection or those in need of HIV care services: persons living with HIV (PLWH); individuals at risk through unsafe injection drug use (PWID); people who are experiencing or have experienced homelessness; people involved in HIV prevention and/or care in minority communities; people with disabilities (including age-related); individuals at risk through unsafe sex (including sex work); people experiencing or who have experienced incarceration; men who have sex with men.
+Responses to this question were distributed robustly among all groups; out of 722 responses to the question, all categories fell between the range of 'individuals at risk through unsafe injection drug use' at 7 percent and 'PLWH' at 23.5 percent.

-Areas that the survey identified for further outreach and support include: young people (only 20% of respondents were under the age of 40, and only 6.5% of respondents were under the age of 30); Latinx (5%); African American communities (17%), particularly women of color; transgender and genderqueer individuals (1.4% of respondents).
+Areas that the survey identified for further outreach and support include young people (only 20 percent of respondents were under the age of 40, and only 6.5 percent of respondents were under the age of 30); Latinx (5 percent); Black/African American communities (17 percent), particularly women of color; transgender and genderqueer individuals (1.4 percent of respondents).
 The full survey report and analysis can be found in Appendix E.